juecd/slate/source/index.html.md

 [
   {
     "id": 1,
-    "name": "Fluffums",
-    "breed": "calico",
-    "fluffiness": 6,
-    "cuteness": 7
-  },
-  {
-    "id": 2,
-    "name": "Max",
-    "breed": "unknown",
-    "fluffiness": 5,
-    "cuteness": 10
+    "sku": "hk-001",
+    "warehouseID": "warehouse-010",
+    "quantity": 15
   }
 ]
 ```

-Creates Inventory objects with the specified sku, warehouseID, and quantity at the specified Warehouse.
-If the specified sku and warehouseID already has inventory saved in Hako, this endpoint will return an error and suggest you update the inventory count for the specified sku and warehouseID instead.
+Creates **Inventory** objects with the specified SKU, warehouseID, and quantity.
+If the specified SKU and warehouseID already has inventory saved in Hako, this endpoint will return an error and suggest you update the inventory count for the specified SKU and warehouseID instead.

 Returns an **array** of created Inventory objects if successful.